tanin47/tanin47.github.io/_posts/2023-08-18-use-svelte-with-playframework.md

 [sbt-svelte](https://github.com/tanin47/sbt-svelte) is offering a better and slicker way to develop with Playframework and Svelte.

-Playframework already has a mechanism to watch the JS code and hot-reload during `sbt run`.
-Playframework's asset generation, specifically `com.typesafe.sbt.web.incremental.syncIncremental((Assets / streams).value.cacheDirectory / "run", sources)`, enables us to monitor all changes occurring under `/app/assets`.
+Playframework has a mechanism to watch the JS code and hot-reload during `sbt run`.
+Specifically, `com.typesafe.sbt.web.incremental.syncIncremental((Assets / streams).value.cacheDirectory / "run", sources)` enables us to monitor all changes occurring under `/app/assets`.

 sbt-svelte utilizes this mechanism to monitor all `*.svelte` file changes and invoke Webpack to compile *only* those changed files.

 This means you just run `sbt run`, and that's it.
 All your Svelte changes will be compiled when you reload the page.
 There's no separate process to run.
 This works with `sbt stage` as well.

-The mechanism is beautiful.

-At the end of the day, what sbt-svelte does is compiling a Svelte component into a JS file.
-Then, you'd include the JS file into your HTML file.
-You can make the component full-SPA, hybrid, or non-SPA.
+Then, you can include the JS file into your HTML file and make the component full-SPA, hybrid, or non-SPA.
 It's up to you.

+It's just so elegant.

 As a side note, sbt-svelte is built in the same way [sbt-vuefy](https://github.com/GIVESocialMovement/sbt-vuefy) (for Vue.js) is built. sbt-vuefy has been used by [GIVE.asia](https://give.asia) for years now, so we are confident it is robust.